SpeeQz1/MintGuide/README.md

 ![Introduction Preview](docs/assets/images/Preview.png)

 Welcome to The Linux Mint Community Wiki repository.
-Here you can find the infrastructure used for hosting the wiki on [Insert URL Link Later]().
+Here you can find the infrastructure used for hosting the wiki.
+You can find the wiki online at [Mirahaze Instance](https://mintguide.miraheze.org/wiki/Main_Page).

 Instructions on how to set it up are included bellow and further documentation on how the whole infrastructure setup can be found in [docs currently are not implemented]().